cu2/aldebaran/README.md

 The CPU has the following registers:

 - 4 generic 16-bit registers: `AX`, `BX`, `CX`, `DX` (with separate lower and upper parts)
-- `IP`: Instruction Pointer for control flow
 - `SP`: Stack Pointer for stack operations
 - `BP`: Base Pointer for either using as a frame pointer in the call stack or for generic usage
 - `SI`, `DI`: Source and Destination Index registers for either string operations or for generic usage
+- `IP`: Instruction Pointer for control flow
 - Interrupt Flag: to enable and disable hardware interrupts

 ### Interrupt Controller

-The Interrupt Controller accepts hardware interrupts from the Device Controller (or other not yet implemented internal devices) and puts them into a FIFO queue.
+The Interrupt Controller accepts hardware interrupts from internal devices (currently: Device Controller and Timer) and puts them into a FIFO queue.
 The CPU can take interrupts out of the queue and handle them.

 Interrupt numbers (00-FF) are mapped to interrupt handler routines based on the Interrupt Vector Table (a 256 times 2 bytes part of the RAM).
 Interrupt numbers are the following:

-- 00-3F: system interrupts
+- 00-3F: reserved for hardware interrupts
     - 00-1D: unused (so far)
     - 1E: device_registered (called when a device is registered)
     - 1F: device_unregistered (called when a device is unregistered)
     - 20-2F: ioport_in (called when a device sends data to an IOPort)
     - 30-3F: ioport_out (called after data is sent to a device and the device responds a status)
+- 40-7F: reserved for OS and device driver (system) interrupts
-- 40-FF: free interrupts
+- 80-FF: free (user) interrupts

+Software interrupts are called by the CPU directly with the `INT` instruction.

 ### Device Controller and IOPorts

-The Device Controller contains 4 (potentially 16) IOPorts each capable of communicating with a separate device.
+The Device Controller contains 16 IOPorts each capable of communicating with a separate device (via HTTP).
+The Device Controller handles the slow "physical" (i.e. network) connection to the devices.
+The IOPorts work fast: they respond to requests from the CPU (`IN` and `OUT` instructions) immediately.

 When a new device is connected, first it's registered with an IOPort and into the so called Device Registry.
 The Device Registry is a part of the RAM.
 For each IOPort it has 4 bytes:

 - 1 byte Device Type (00 if no device is registered)
 - 3 bytes Device ID (000000 if no device is registered)